jonathanKingston/jotter/source/_posts/2013-10-25-trialing-laravel-php.markdown

 title: "Trialing laravel PHP"
 date: 2013-10-25 01:29
 comments: true
-categories: [PHP, framework, Laravel]
+categories: [PHP, framework, Laravel, First impressions]
 published: false
 ---

 Laravel was suggested to me last week and I have only just got time to take a look at it properly.

-The framework is set out in a similar direction to Rails so it seems pretty familiar.
+The framework has a similar structure to Rails so it seems pretty familiar to me so far.
+In making this article I created a [test laravel git repo](https://github.com/jonathanKingston/laravel-test) for the REST laravel application I had made.

 Initial install
 ---------------